mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Suppose this little location demo was many layers deep in the application.
 Maybe you have to switch to a tab, drill down to a screen, open up a sheet, and then drill down again to finally get to this feature.
 Well, if we add a single dependency to the location feature we are going to have to also add that same dependency to every single feature that touches the location feature, as well as every feature that touches a feature that touches the location feature, and on and on.

-Adding a dependency has turned into a viral event in which you are not updating objects in your code pass to take a dependency just so that you can pass it down the line, and the object doesn't even have any need for that dependency.
+Adding a dependency has turned into a viral event in which you are now updating objects in your code to take a dependency just so that you can pass it down the line, and the object doesn't even have any need for that dependency.

 ---